rafaco/InAppDevTools/README.md

 </p>

-**InAppDevTools is a library that make Android developers live easier and more productive.
-It allows to inspect, debug and report from within your own app, using the device screen!**
+**InAppDevTools is an open source library that enhances the internal compilations of any Android app development teams.
+It allows your app to report, inspect and debug itself from the test device's own screen.
+No cable needed, our UI shows over your running app.**

+- Auto log events.
+From basic reproduction steps to advanced entries (navigation, network requests, lifecycle events, crashes, ANRs, device events, user interactions...).
+- View crash details immediately with graphic stacktrace, causing source lines, previous logs and screenshot.
+- Inspect your standard logs, view layout, source code (original and generated) and storages (db, SharedPrefs and Files).
+- Modify your app behaviour on runtime editing values at your view layout, db or SharedPrefs.
+- Get exclusive info about your running app (processes, task, threads, services...), your build (user, host, remote repo, local changes...), your app, the device and his OS.
+- Send flexible reports by email or other apps.
+After a crash or at any time.
+- Easy installation and configuration.
+No Application class needed, all from Gradle.
+- Customize our tools to your needs, easily run your methods and use our dev helpers.

 **Auto-logger, crash handler, source browser, layout inspector, storage editor, logcat viewer, network activity, info panels, flexible reports, class/method tracker, coding helpers and much more.**

-- Inspectors: sources, logs, view layout, edit your storage (db, SharedPrefs and Files) and info panels
-- Auto generate a FriendlyLog with basic reproduction steps as well as advanced entries (lifecycle events, network requests, errors, device events,...)
-- See a crash detail immediately and navigate to the causing source lines.
-- Send flexible reports by email or other apps
-- Customize your own tools, easily run your task and use our dev helpers.
-- Easy to install and configurable

 <p>
 <img src="https://github.com/rafaco/InAppDevTools/wiki/screenshots/Iadt_Home.jpg" width="200">